conmaol/maglocunus/d/data.md

 | Kate  | female |
 | Alex  | female |

-Sex is an example of a *categorical* data relationship.
-Categorical data is *qualitative* rather than quantitative – there are no numbers involved.
+Sex is an example of a *categorical* data relationship – there is a small, finite number of values (ie. two).

-Although categorical data cannot be summed or averaged or whatever, it can be converted into a different kind of derived quantitative metadata – a *frequency distribution*.
+Categorical data is non-quantitative and hence cannot be summed or averaged or whatever.
+However, it can be converted into a different kind of derived quantitative metadata – a *frequency distribution*.

 The frequency distribution derived from the sex relationship is represented in the following table: